music theory

 Major and minor thirds – so important to chords and scales.
 Sing and play this little ditty to help make them part of your experience.
 Major and Minor Triads and Scales.

 Triads are nice to juggle.
-Sing this little tune as you do the juggling.
+Sing this tune as you do the juggling.

 The difference between major and minor thirds is the cornerstone of music theory.
 How can you learn to tell them apart?
 One way is to apply the “Frere Jacques test”.
 Frere Jacques uses the major third.
 If you try this tune on a minor third it sounds a bit miserable.
 Here’s the tune first in F major, then our hero protests in Dm (the relative minor sharing the same key signature) then later in F minor (the parallel minor).
 Did he get out of bed to ring the bells?
 Follow Frere Jacques’ Lament and you might find out.